Dylan-Lawler/Dylan-Lawler-Projects/DESIGN.md

 1. If the board is solved, return `true`
 2. If not, loop over the entire board to check for empty space, and assign `row` and `column` to the coordinates of the first empty space found
 3. Then, loop over all possible number insertions 1 through 9

-    4. If it wouldn't break Sudoku rules to place the current number at the current board position, then insert it
+    a.
+If it wouldn't break Sudoku rules to place the current number at the current board position, then insert it
-    5. Now recurse: call `solve_puzzle` on the board, with the current row and column as parameters
+    b.
+Now recurse: call `solve_puzzle` on the board, with the current row and column as parameters
-    6. If the above call returns `true`, then return `true`
+    c.
+If the above call returns `true`, then return `true`
-    7. If the current number doesn't work, then insert a 0 in the board at the current position
+    d.
+If the current number doesn't work, then insert a 0 in the board at the current position

 8. If no numbers worked, then return `false` to trigger backtracking

 It can be seen that the flow of this algorithm follows the same logic as tbe `make_puzzle` function above.
 We tentatively insert numbers in positions that aren't violating any rules, but we backtrack and try different numbers if this causes problems later on.